Surviving the Drought: 25 Easy Ways to Conserve Water

 From a survival aspect, you absolutely must focus on a long-term source of water.
 All of your best-laid plans will be for naught if you don’t have water rights on your property, a collection system for rainfall, and second and third sources to rely on, as well as reliable purification systems.
 Safe municipal water (although with the inclusion of all the toxic additives ‘safe’ is debatable) could soon be a thing of the past.

-Three years ago, Michael Snyder wrote about the endless drought of 2012, calling it the largest natural disaster in American history.
+Several years ago, Michael Snyder wrote about the endless drought of 2012, calling it the largest natural disaster in American history.
 He predicted a water shortage that will change the lives of every person on the planet.

 It’s certainly beginning to look like he was right.